nagelpat/java-pcf-workshops/README.md

 Rather than passing a potentially long list of parameters to `cf push` we are going to move those parameters to a file so that we don't need to type them everytime we want to push an application.
 This file is called  *Application Manifest*.

-The equivalent *manifest* file for the command `cf push flight-availability -p  target/flight-availability-0.0.1-SNAPSHOT.jar -i 2 --hostname fa` is:
+The equivalent *manifest* file for the command `cf push flight-availability -p  target/flight-availability-0.0.1-SNAPSHOT.jar -i 2 --random-route` is:

 ```
 ---